-Auschwitz was the main reason Joe and I visited Krakow – it’s something we’ve both wanted to experience for a long time and as harrowing as it was we’re so glad we did.
+Auschwitz was the main reason I visited Krakow – it’s something I’ve both wanted to experience for a long time and as harrowing as it was I’m so glad I did.
 Our hotel included a private transfer guided tour around Auschwitz 1 and Birkenau in the price of our room something that would have normally cost around £50 each + taxis to the camps which from our central location was around 60-90 minutes.
 Our taxi driver Lucas drove us right to the door and directed inside, through security and right into the good care of our tour guide before waiting for us to finish and driving us back to the hotel.
 Our tour was around 3 hours and I would highly advise joining a guided group.
 The signs around the museum are informative but our guide told us so much more, and inside Birkenau there are no signs so I feel you’d miss out without a tour guide, especially here.
 Wrap up warm and take thick soled waterproof shoes.
 I didn’t take any photos in Auschwitz as a mark of respect.
 It was a very private experience for us and one that can’t be captured on film, you really must be there in person and stand on that ground with your own two feet – cameras are allowed in certain areas however if you feel it necessary to document your trip.

 The Main Square